A Short Attention Span + Mindfulness = Success at Work?

 Run a Google search for “short attention span technology” and witness an avalanche of articles decrying our teeny tiny attention spans, all deriving from this Microsoft canary-in-the-coalmine report.
 By the reckoning of some of the world’s online writers, we’re headed to Idiocracy within about one generation.

-Of course, fears about technology warping our minds and making us dumb are not new.
+Doom and gloom about technology warping our minds and making us dumb are not new.
 One may witness many moments of moral peril throughout recorded history, and particularly in the last century and a half of technological innovation.

 This is worth thinking about because it gives us perspective on ‘how bad’ things actually are these days.